 Are Pizza Boxes Recyclable?

-Pizza boxes are made from the same material as corrugated boxes, with an average recovery rate for recycling of 92 percent.
+Pizza boxes are made from the same material as corrugated boxes, and the average recycling recovery rate is 92 percent.

 In a recent membership-wide survey, the American Forest & Paper Association (AF&PA) polled its members and found that 93.6 percent of the total amount of Old Corrugated Containers consumed by member companies are accepted for recycling at the end of their life.